-Of course, for Instagram themselves, they stand to benefit as well.
-Users that are more engaged will stay for longer on the platform, allowing for more ad placement in Stories and Users feeds.
+Of course, Instagram themselves, stand to benefit as well.
+Users that are more engaged will stay for longer on the platform, allowing for more ad placement in Stories and User feeds.

 How to prevent losing followers

-Whilst the benefits of losing followers that are not engaging with our content is great, nobody actually enjoys losing followers.
+Whilst the benefits of losing followers that are not engaging with our content are great, nobody actually enjoys losing followers.